alexeybogusevich/parcs8/README.md

 ## Acknowledgements
 We would like to thank the contributors and maintainers of the PARCS-NET-K8 solution.
 Your efforts and support are greatly appreciated.

----

-Feel free to modify and customize the README according to your specific needs.
-Make sure to include any additional instructions or information that is relevant to your project.